 “This amazing terrace features an outdoor kitchen for grilling, a fire pit, and even a putting green,” says Gallagher.
 “It has become a wonderful gathering place for residents to enjoy, whether they are having omelets prepared by our chef or reminiscing around the fire.”

-3. Activities Galore at CCRCs
+3. Find Activities (and New Friends) Galore at CCRCs

 Senior living communities offer a full schedule of activities every day of the week.
 Special events, educational courses, socials, and volunteer opportunities mean you can be as busy as you want to be all year.

 And with so many neighbors in your apartment building, you're likely to find people who share your interests.
 You won’t have to go to that woodworking class or book club alone!